dannydxu1/iOS-Portfolio-Xu22/README.md

 ## Web Scraping
 Since my freshman year of high school, I have resold clothing and shoes.
 During my senior year, with my newfound programming skills, I decided to try my hand at web-scraping and web automation, in order to create my own bot to automate purchasing products.
 I did this through JavaScript and VSCode, and through various NodeJS libraries.
 I started with the Puppeteer library within NodeJS, which I used to create a script that automatically adds items to shopping carts and autofill payment information.
 My "bot" is linked [here](https://github.com/dannydxu1/SneakerBot).
 I even made a guide for my clubmates to set up Puppeteer.

 ![Screen Shot 2022-04-05 at 11 21 26 AM](https://user-images.githubusercontent.com/95701961/161800430-de55e37b-00b2-4765-a239-9b0ae862e934.png)

+While using Puppeteer, I learned more about HTML and CSS, as being able to read what different tags meant was crucial for traversing the DOM of websites.
+However, Puppeteer was not enough for my needs, so I started learning how to use NodeJS's cheerio (lightweight version of JQuery) and request libraries.
+As a custom mechanical keyboard enthusiast and penny-pincher, I worked with my friend to create a Discord Bot, using Discord's JS API, that takes in keywords and returns recent posts scraped from a subreddit for selling mechanical keyboards.
+The discord bot is linked [here](https://github.com/dannydxu1/Reddit-Webscraping/blob/main/scraper.js).

+To track my packages as a frequent online shopper, I made a quick project to practice my JavaScript skills that takes in USPS links and scrapes the statuses of the packages.
+The project is linked [here](https://github.com/dannydxu1/Reddit-Webscraping/blob/main/usps.js)

+While learning how to buy/sell stocks within my Personal Finance class, I found an oppurtunity to automate the process our teacher recommended to evaluate stocks.
+My [StockScraper](https://github.com/dannydxu1/Reddit-Webscraping/blob/main/StockScraper.js) takes in ticker symbols, and evaluates the stock, based off of four criterion, using company information scraped from Yahoo FInance.

 ## Github
 After working with my classmates, I learned how to how to push/pull/commit repositories on Github Desktop as well as in the command line through the terminal.